forus-coop/.github/workflow-templates/SETUP.md

 3. Verify that your Dockerfile builds successfully locally
 4. Check that your Helm values files are correctly formatted
 5. Ensure that the AWS ECR repository exists and is accessible
 6. Verify that the Kubernetes cluster is accessible with the provided kubeconfig
+7. Confirm that the self-hosted runners are properly configured and online in the correct runner groups